johnstons5683/johnstons5683/README.md

 - 👋 Hi, I’m @johnstons5683
 - 👀 I’m interested in Security
-- 🌱 I’m currently learning about Ethereum
+- 🌱 I’m currently learning about Ethereum, it's amazing
 - 💞️ I’m looking to collaborate on ethereum related projects
 - 📫 How to reach me johnstons5683ATGMAIL if you known what this means
 - 😄 Pronouns: ...